TricolorHen061/bwbdocs/docs/blacklisting.rst

 *********
 Blacklist
 *********
 Everything the bot should block is organized in a blacklist.
-It's seperated into 3 parts:
+It's seperated into 3 parts: Words, Phrases, and Links
-- Words
-- Phrases
-- Links

 Obviously, all words should go into the "word" section, all phrases should go in the "phrases" section, and all links should go in the "links" section.